weaveworks-guides/weave-net-legacy/weave-scope/README.md

 ## Visualizing Infrastructure

-Once Weave Scope is launched in your browser, an immediate overview of the infrastructure is displayed, including any running containers.
+Once Weave Scope is launched in your browser, an immediate overview of the infrastructure are split up by views which include: Processes, Containers and Hosts.
+And if you were running this app in an orchestrator, an additional view also appears.
+If the app is running in Kubernetes Pods appear and if you are running in ECS then Tasks appears.

 The Weave Scope view is presented in an order with clients generally placed above servers.
 Read a Weave Scope view by going from top to bottom.

 **An Overview of Application Layers:**![Weave Scope Overview of Application Layers](../images/weave-scope/weave-scope-application-layers.png)

 A line between two nodes within the view represents a connection between containers.
-To help you understand the connections in your view, hover over a container or a connection to highlight all connected containers.
-This is especially useful for infrastructures that use a lot of containers.
+To help you understand the connections in your view, hover over a container or a connection to highlight all connected containers and to reveal the communication direction.

 ## Viewing Metrics

-Metrics about a node are displayed by clicking on a node in the Weave Scope view.
-For example, to examine the metrics about one of the database (db) containers in this example, click on the node with the label tns_db1_1.
+Metrics about a node are displayed by clicking on a node from one of the Scope views.
+For example, to examine the metrics about one of the database (db) containers in this example, click on the database node.
+To assist you in finding this quickly enter `tns_db` into the search field.
+The search functionality allows simple operands and search terms may also be stacked to create more complex queries (see the Scope online help for a list of allowed operands).

 **Metrics of the DB Container**:![Weave Scope Metrics of DB Container](../images/weave-scope/weave-scope-database-metrics.png)